ben-arnao/StoRM/README.md

 # Usage

 Here we define our hyper parameter space through providing our own model building method.
 All we need to do is define our HP space, and return an untrained model.
 Parameters used at train time can also be defined here.
-All parameters take the form: ```hp.Choice('parameter_name', [value1, value2...], ordered=False)```.
+All parameters take the form: ```hp.Param('parameter_name', [value1, value2...], ordered=False)```.
 Setting a parameter to ordered=True, will ensure the tuner is only able to select adjacent values per a single mutation step.

 ```python
 def build_model(hp):